 What this has done is it has shrunk the bezel around the display.
 It is still not edge-to-edge so that leaves a bit of space for another tiny enlargement of screen space.
 Who knows, Fitbit might even introduce curved screen technology for a true edge-to-edge experience – we’ve seen this with smartphones.

-Another area for improvement could also be the display resolution.
+However, an area for improvement could also be the display resolution.
 Versa 3 comes in at 336 x 336 pixels, and that could be bumped up perhaps to 454 x 454 pixels.
-A more high-res display would be more battery hungry so that is something they will need to keep in mind.

 Any other changes?